Postdoctoral Research Assistant in Muon-spin spectroscopy for spin liquids

-Applications are invited for a Postdoctoral Research Assistant in controlling muon states with NMR and ESR pulses.
+Applications are invited for a Postdoctoral Research Assistant in Muon-spin spectroscopy for spin liquids.

-The post is available initially for a fixed-term duration until 31st October 2027
+The post is available initially for a fixed-term duration of 44 months with possibility of further extension, subject to funding

 The aim of the project is to address important problems in muon spectroscopy.
 NMR and ESR pulse sequences will be combined with muon spectroscopy in order to control the coupled spin states that arise when muons are implanted in condensed matter systems.
 The experimental techniques that will be developed in this project will then be applied to the problem of determining the origin of the persistent spin dynamics that has been observed in numerous spin liquids and frustrated magnets at low temperature.